text-x-soul/text-x-soul/comparison/README.md

 It takes up **22 lines of code** if you could count which has 628 characters, making up 630 bytes of data.

 ## Comparing by serialization
-- Ignoring spaces and comments
+- Ignoring comments and unwanted spaces

 `examples/cmp/order.xml`
 ```xml